ArghyaChatterjee/HOV-SG/README.md

 </p>

 ## Requirements
-This was done on Ubuntu 22.04 with cuda 12.1 and python 3.10 and ROS2 humble.
+This was done on Ubuntu 22.04 with cuda 12.1 and python 3.10.

 ## Setup